Contributing to Qiskit¶

 Before You Start¶

-If you are new to Qiskit contributing we recommend before diving in to the code you should do the following:
+If you are new to Qiskit contributing we recommend you do the following before diving into the code:

 Decide What to Work on¶